 Practically speaking, this is achieved by embedding wireless power transmitters within or beneath tabletop surfaces.
 The transmitter beneath the table is connected to the venue’s mains power.
 If a user places a wireless-charging-enabled device above the transmitter, it will draw power from the transmitter and recharge.
-If their device is not enabled, they can connect a universal charging dongle to their charge port to enable wireless charging–a bit like USB WiFi dongles before WiFi was embedded directly into laptops.

 There are currently two main standards bodies for wireless charging: the Wireless Power Consortium, and the AirFuel Alliance.
 Both offer similar variations on inductive charging, which can charge a single mobile device on a charging hotspot.
 The Wireless Power Consortium’s Qi standard has been adopted by a number of mobile handset manufacturers, is available in furniture products, and a number of vehicles for in-car charging.